skybosi/Imaginer/README.md

 ## Android

- Yon Can like this to get a shared libraries; and use in Android JNI
+ Yon Can like this to get a shared libraries; and use in Android JNI, You must install NDK before
  - cd jni
  - ndk-build